-On December 18, 2018, the Company's Board of Directors approved a stock repurchase program, which authorizes the Company to purchase up to \$30.0 million of the Company's common stock in the open market or through private transactions, subject to market conditions, from time to time, over the next 12 months.
+On December 18, 2018, the Company's Board of Directors approved a stock repurchase program, which authorized the Company to purchase up to \$30.0 million of the Company's common stock in the open market or through private transactions, subject to market conditions.
+The stock repurchase program expired on December 18, 2019.
 During 2018, the Company repurchased approximately 772,000 shares at a weighted average price per share of \$3.02.
-Subsequent to December 31, 2018, the Company repurchased an additional 2,050,000 shares at a weighted average price per share of \$3.34.